2. Attachment and Trust Instead Of Goodies

 First a short excursion into behavioural biology:

 From a behavioural biology perspective, a RELATIONSHIP between a dog owner and a dog arises when a predictable pattern of behaviour develops which the dog does not, or only rarely, show with other people.
 Or which a person does not, or only rarely, show with other dogs.
-Here we speak about a social relationship.
+Or to put it another way, the dog and owner recognise each other.
+This is referred to as a social relationship.

 It is therefore important for the dog owner to recognise that if the basics and the environment, for each dog individually, are not available, the conditions for socialisation, education and training are also not sufficiently given.
-In turn, this also means that the probability of undesirable behaviour increases considerably.
+This, in turn, means that the dog’s psychological and emotional resilience suffers, and the likelihood of undesirable behavior increases significantly.

-The dog owner must be able to give his dog an environment where it can really be a dog.
+For the dog owner it is important to build a «secure attachment» and must be able to give his dog an environment where it can really be a dog.
 It must feel protected, secure and safe, get appropriate exercise, learn, play and gain experience.
 In addition, not least in order to feel secure and safe, it needs clear and authentic consistent guidelines (more on this in chapter 2.13).

 The dog owner must learn to «read», coach, support and lead the dog in an anticipatory, calm and assertive manner so that the dog can build up trust in the dog owner.
 It is only when the dog develops trust and feels safe and secure that an insecure dog will be able to calm down, concentrate and learn.
 The dog also learns and experiences that the dog owner takes his protective responsibility, which in turn is the prerequisite for a robust basic obedience and well-developed social behaviour.
 The dog owner is the mentor, coach and symbolically the «pack leader» of his dog (see example in chapter 2.8).

 The correct socialisation and education of the dog serves to teach the dog the borders within which it can move and develop freely.
-The social support of the dog owner creates a deepened bond and trust between the dog owner and the dog, in which the dog learns to handle its freedom responsibly and the dog owner dares to give the dog freedom without restriction.
+The social support of the dog owner creates a deepened attachment/bond and trust between the dog owner and the dog, in which the dog learns to handle its freedom responsibly and the dog owner dares to give the dog freedom within the set borders without restriction.

 Without going into details, it is also important for the dog owner and dog trainer to understand that hormones are involved:

-Oxytocin reduces the release of stress hormones and signs of stress, has a calming effect and reduces fear, which in turn increases the dog’s ability to learn social skills (see below) and plays a central role in developing a robust emotional bond.
+• Oxytocin reduces the release of stress hormones and signs of stress, has a calming effect and reduces fear, which in turn increases the dog’s ability to learn social skills (see below) and plays a central role in developing a robust emotional attachment.
 Oxytocin is also called the bonding hormone.

 2.3 Rituals and routines

-Building on chapter 2.1 above, rituals and routines provide anchors, support and structure for the dog in its everyday life.
-Don’t underestimate the importance of species appropriate emotional and physical closeness as a part of the rituals, e.g. sitting on the floor with the dog after dinner, or greeting ceremony.
-Learn about why some dogs always tend to keep a certain distance to their owners, how wolves rest and give your dog what he needs, in his own language.
+The dog needs rituals and routines as these provide anchors, support and structure for the dog in its everyday life.
+Don’t underestimate the importance of species appropriate emotional and physical closeness as a part of the rituals, e.g. sitting on the floor with the dog after dinner, or the greeting ceremony.
+Learn about why some dogs always tend to keep a certain distance to their owners, how wolves rest and give your dog what he needs, in its own «language».

 Not only anxious and fearful dogs profit from clear structures, rituals and routines in their everyday life.
 In the nature, fear is not only a learning process but also a guarantor to survive – only cautious wolves and dogs have a long life.
 The stimulus causing the fear triggers a response in the dog’s alarm system, which helps the dog to decide how to handle the situation – exactly as with the human being.

-The dog owner must ensure that the triggers of fear don’t «find their own way» and lead to fear aggression, but are recognised in time and neutralised through appropriate learning processes and desensitisation.
-This is why the environment, as described above, is so important – most of the problematic behaviour with dogs have their cause in insecurity and fears, which in its extension often lead to aggressions.
+The dog owner must ensure that the triggers of fear don’t «find their own way through false associations» and lead to fear aggression, but are recognised in time and neutralised through appropriate social learning processes and desensitisation.
+This is why the environment, as described above, is so important – most of the problematic behaviour with dogs have their cause in insecurity and fears, which in their extension often lead to aggressions if not addressed properly.

 2.4 The important distinction between relationship, attachment, socialisation, education and training